happyfish100/FastCFS/README.md

 libfastcommon, libserverframe, fastDIR, faststore and FastCFS can be compiled, installed and auto configurated by fastcfs.sh

-fastcfs.sh can automatically pull or update above five projects codes from GitHub, compile and install according to dependency orders, and automatically generate cluster related configuration files according to the config templates.
+fastcfs.sh can automatically pull or update above six projects codes from GitHub, compile and install according to dependency orders, and automatically generate cluster related configuration files according to the config templates.

 ```
 git clone https://github.com/happyfish100/FastCFS.git; cd FastCFS/